IBUNHABIBU/Re-former/README.md

-README
+# Re-former
-This is the Ruby on Rails projet for creating Forms .
+This is the Ruby on Rails projet for creating signup form using normal html and using rails helper.
+In this project the user will be able to create the account and edit the account details , when successfully it will show his user name and email.

+## Built with
+* Ruby on rails
+* Bootstrap

+## Live demo

-Getting started
+## Getting started
 To get started with the app, clone the repo and then install the needed gems:

 $ bundle install --without production Next, migrate the database: